 Groups will fill in a contract, identifying each member’s strengths and commitment to tasks.
 Issues such as timing and scheduling will be outlined and signed by all group members.
 Also, to help group members to identify their strengths and weaknesses, and hopefully so they improve in future assignments, an anonymous survey will be filled out by each member of the group, two times during the semester.
 The survey asks each group member to identify the specific strengths and weaknesses in both their own work and for each other group member in accomplishing the assigned tasks.

 If troubles arise in the group, students must address these through the group contract and self/peer review assignments.
+Please contact Dr. Lineberger about group troubles only as a last resort.
+Typically, I will require a Zoom meeting with the group.

 Grading: These assignments are worth (Group contract= 2.5%) and (Self/Peer Reviews= 2.5%) = 5% of your total grade.